RCMP Interview Questions and Answers 2026

 The Attribute Evaluation Interview assesses your current knowledge, skills, and abilities in relation to the core competencies we seek.

-The second part of the RCMP Interview, the Regular Member Applicant Questionnaire, or RMAQ, interview explores past actions or behaviors that may impact your suitability to join the RCMP as a police officer.
+The second part of the RCMP Interview —the Regular Member Applicant Questionnaire (RMAQ )—explores past actions or behaviours that may impact your suitability to join the RCMP as a police officer.

-After the interview, the RCMP panel will review the results, considering your demonstrated knowledge, skills, and abilities alongside any disclosures made in the RMAQ.
-This questionnaire places significant emphasis on honesty and integrity, with attention given to the severity, frequency, and recency of any adverse actions.
+After the interview, the RCMP panel will review the results, considering your demonstrated knowledge, skills, and abilities, along with any disclosures made in the RMAQ.
+This questionnaire emphasizes honesty and integrity, with attention to the severity, frequency, and recency of any adverse actions.

-At anEDGE, we always coach our interview applicants to be open and honest when filling out or answering questions around their RMAQ and not to minimize any past transgressions.
+At anEDGE, we constantly coach our interview applicants to be open and honest when filling out or answering questions about their RMAQ, and to avoid minimizing any past transgressions.

 RCMP-Interview-Tips